I'm proud to share that I'm co-chairing a relatively new and inclusive-oriented initiative at TMCC we're calling: Friends and Allies of LGBTQ.

 A few months ago, I met with my esteemed colleague and friend, Dr. Carlos Romo, who, at the time, was TMCC's Director of Diversity and Equity.
 During our meeting, Dr. Romo, asked if I would be interested in helping carry on an initiative at the college he recently kicked-off, and after his scheduled retirement came to pass.
 Since the initiaive is focused on centering marginalized individuals and communities in higher education, and exploring ways to offer educational training to faculty, staff and students with the intent of creating a more inclusive environment on campus, I gladly accepted.

-In fact, Dr. Melanie Purdy from counseling and I are co-leading the initiative, which I'm very excited about!
+In our conversations, I recommended to Dr. Romo about having a co-chair for this initiative.
+As a result, Dr. Melanie Purdy from counseling and I are co-leading the initiative, which I'm very excited about!

 In the first several months since meeting with Dr. Romo, and taking a

 Safe Zone training, we've already established the following groundwork for the initiative:

 - Created a website under our college's main Web presence, ally.tmcc.edu, that in addition to who and what our initiative is about, includes community resources available to individuals, terms & definitions, how to become an Ally on campus, myth busters, and how to request a